byunsy/edgecopy/README.md

 * `--input`: A list of input BAM files.

-* `--depth`: Path to directory that edgecopy depth pipeline has stored the read counts information (generally, this would be equivalent to `--output` from edgecopy depth).
+* `--depth`: Path to directory that edgecopy depth module has stored the read counts information (generally, this would be equivalent to `--output` from edgecopy depth).

 * `--output`: Path to a directory to store output files.